Does Derma Roller Work on Eyebrows? Can It Regrow Brows?

 Weeks 1-4: No Visible Change

-Dormant follicles are waking up at the cellular level, but this happens deep in the follicle bulb (not visible).
-Don't give up—this is normal.
+Dormant follicles are waking up at the cellular level, but all of that happens deep in the follicle bulb where you can't see it.
+I know it's frustrating, but stick with it.

 Weeks 6-8: Subtle Changes